Traditional & classic wedding ideas & inspiration never go out of style and will give your wedding a timeless look you will forever cherish.

 I focused on this theme for my own 2019 wedding and am sharing what I know and learned with you.

-Second, below are some photos from my wedding in case you wanted to take another looks at some traditional & classic wedding ideas & inspiration.
+Second, below are some photos from my wedding in case you wanted to take another look at some traditional & classic wedding ideas & inspiration.

 (Photography by Sarah Canning)

 For classic and traditional invitations, keep it simple!
-Look for script or engraved fonts in a neutral tone on white or off-white cardstock.
-You don’t need to re-invent the wheel for nice invitations, and many invitation trends pass quickly with time.
+Look for a script or engraved fonts in a neutral tone on white or off-white cardstock.
+You don’t need to reinvent the wheel for nice invitations, and many invitation trends pass quickly with time.